Skip to content

 115 L + 38 cm / 125 L + 42 cm / 137 L + 44 cm

-These fins make railing particularly easy and do not require enormous effort to have fun.
-Built on the basis of a Z-fin and adapted for more comfort, this fin is a recommendation for all those who love freeracing.
+These Fins make railings particularly easy and don't require enormous effort to have fun.
+Built on the basis of a Z-fin and adapted for greater comfort, this fin is recommended for anyone who loves freeracing.

-If you want even more performance, there is no way around a custom slalom fin.
-Feel free to contact us for individual fin advice via e-mail at shop@windlounge.de.
+If you want even more performance, a custom slalom fin is a must.
+Feel free to contact us for individual Fins advice by emailing shop@windlounge.de.

-Of course, the boards also ride with fins from other brands.
-However, if in doubt, we recommend choosing a fin that comes from the Future Fly / Wind Lounge team themselves.
+Of course, the boards also work with fins from other brands.
+However, if in doubt, we recommend choosing a fin that has been tested by the Future Fly / Wind Lounge team.
 The right fin can make a big difference to performance and is absolutely essential.

 Recommended sail combinations

-The White Tiger were developed for freerace and slalom sailing.
-As it is particularly important to us that our customers have the best possible experience on the water, we are more specific in our recommendations.
+The White Tiger was developed for freeride, freerace, and slalom sailing.
+Since it is particularly important to us that our customers have the best possible experience on the water, we are more specific in our recommendations.
 If you are unsure, just ask us at any time, our team is here to help!

-If the sails are within the size range specified below and are of the freerace or slalom type, all brands will work.
+If the sails are within the size range specified below and are of the freeride, freerace, or slalom type, all brands will work.
 It is important to tune the rig itself correctly and to adjust the trim to the board.
+Of course, particularly good performance is achieved with appropriate freerace & slalom sails.

-Find out more about the creation of the White Tiger Board in our documentary:
+Learn more about the creation of the White Tiger board in our documentary:

 Customer Reviews